 Rajiv could have easily avoided being in such a situation if he had insured his vehicle, but he did not.
 Rajiv is not the only person who has not insured his two-wheeler.

-According to the survey conducted by ICICI Lombard, around 75% of two-wheelers in India either run without insurance or their policy has lapsed.
-It is a shocking figure not only because a large number of people are driving without the insurance, but also because they are able to do it when third-party motor insurance is compulsory in India.
+According to a survey, around 75% of two-wheelers in India either run without insurance or their policy has lapsed.
+It is a shocking figure not only because a large number of people are driving without the insurance, but also because they are able to do it when third-party motor insurance is compulsory by law in India.

 According to the World Health Organization report (WHO), around 16.6 lakh people died in road accidents in India in 2013-14.
-The most vulnerable lot is of the motorcyclists who constitute for 23% of all road traffic deaths in the country.
-In Nagpur, motorists were involved in 13% of the total accidents that occurred this year.
+The most vulnerable lot is of the motorcyclists who constitute for 23% of all road accident deaths in the country.
+In Nagpur, two wheeler motorists were involved in 13% of the total accidents that occurred this year.

 Besides the damage to a vehicle, what would happen if the person involved in an accident gets seriously injured?
 Apart from the repairing expenses of the vehicle, medical expenses will also crop up.
 So, where is the solution?